 - Bottled water should be used to prepare powdered or liquid concentrate formula, or ready-to-feed formula (which does not require any preparation with water) should be utilized. - For WIC participants, LDH will continue to stock emergency bottled water at no cost at the WIC clinics in Orleans, Jefferson and St. Bernard parishes.
-You can find WIC clinic locations here.
+Find WIC clinic locations at https://ldh.la.gov/page/Louisiana-WIC.